 At National Cathedral School, we are called to live out our core values of excellence, courage, conscience, and service.
 Throughout the COVID-19 pandemic, our students, faculty, staff, administrators, parents, and alumnae have shown their commitment to these values by staying at home, wearing a face mask, and maintaining social distance even as doing these things felt difficult and unwelcome.

 Our work is not yet done.
 Coronavirus remains a threat to the public health, and containing its spread is a responsibility we all bear.
-To get our school community back to campus as soon as possible, everyone must do his or her part every day.
-This website describes how we can get there, what we will do then, and what in the meantime we must do.
+To keep our entire school community back on campus, everyone must do his or her part every day.

-When we are able to return to campus, NCS will introduce a blended-learning model that balances academic continuity and community connection.
+NCS has begun to introduce a blended-learning model that balances academic continuity and community connection.
 Faculty and students will engage in both in-school instruction and remote education with an online component.

 We look forward to students returning to campus, and especially to the time when conditions will allow all students, faculty, and staff to be campus at one time and school will look and feel more familiar.
 The blended-learning model provides a smooth transition between all learning remotely and all learning on campus.